fomightez/qgrid-notebooks/README.md

 ----

 ### Post-Fork Differences
 - After forking the the base `qgrid-notebooks` example, I added my other favorite dependencies using the `environment.yml`.
-(I just noticed even though I didn't list it there, it seems I can also use `import ipywidgets as widgets` to use widgets.
+(I just noticed even though I didn't list it there, it seems I can also use `import ipywidgets as widgets` to use widgets in notebooks launched from here.
 They were probably a depedency of qgrid since that is a widget.)

 ### Issues